Death of a Salesman: Germany

-In India
+India

 Compared to Tennessee Williams and Samuel Beckett, Arthur Miller and his Death of a Salesman were less influential.
 Rajinder Paul said that "Death of a Salesman has only an indirect influence on Indian theatre."
 However, it was translated and produced in Bengali as Pheriwalar Mrityu by the theater group Nandikar.
 Director Feroz Khan adapted the play in Hindi and English by the name "Salesman Ramlal" played by Satish Kaushik, the son was portrayed by Kishore Kadam.

-In China
+China

 Arthur Miller directed the play himself in China, stating that it was easier for the Chinese public to understand the relationship between father and son because "One thing about the play that is very Chinese is the way Willy tries to make his sons successful."
 Many traditional Chinese fathers want their sons to be 'dragons.'

+Poland

+The play's Polish premiere took place on January 23, 1960, at the Nowy Theatre in Łódź.
+That same year, it was performed by six different theatres across the country.
+Since then, Miller's play has been regularly performed in Poland, most recently in 2025.

 Productions

+United States

 The original Broadway production was produced by Kermit Bloomgarden and Walter Fried.
 The play opened at the Morosco Theatre on February 10, 1949, closing on November 18, 1950, after 742 performances.
 The play starred Lee J. Cobb as Willy Loman, Mildred Dunnock as Linda, Arthur Kennedy as Biff, Howard Smith as Charley and Cameron Mitchell as Happy.
 Albert Dekker and Gene Lockhart later played Willy Loman during the original Broadway run.
 It won the Tony Award for Best Play, Best Supporting or Featured Actor (Arthur Kennedy), Best Scenic Design (Jo Mielziner), Producer (Dramatic), Author (Arthur Miller), and Director (Elia Kazan), as well as the 1949 Pulitzer Prize for Drama and the New York Drama Critics' Circle Award for Best Play.
 Jayne Mansfield performed in a production of the play in Dallas, Texas, in October 1953.
 Her performance in the play attracted Paramount Pictures to hire her for the studio's film productions.

-The play has been revived on Broadway five times:
+The play has been revived on Broadway six times: